Owen-Choh/ntu-sc1015-mini-project/README.md

 - Actions for IBM: increase salary incentives, enhance effective employee assessments, change up roles in senior management

 ### What we have learnt from this project?
-- Using pandas.get_dummies to convert catrgorical variables into indicator variables
+- Using scikit learn OneHotEncoder to convert catrgorical variables into a more useable form
+- Random Forrest Model
+- Decision Tree Classifier Model
+- K-Fold technique
+- Gradient Boosting Regressor Model
 - Logistic Regression model
 - Justify the suitability of a model based on readings from classification report
-- Neural Network model

 ### References
 1. https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html